Tax Guides

 • Incidental travel expenses under $75: Tips, laundry while traveling, phone calls related to business

-What Does NOT Qualify — Even Under $75
+What Does NOT Qualify β€” Even Under $75

-Lodging — Any Amount
+Lodging β€” Any Amount

 Non-Travel Business Expenses

-In practice, for small routine purchases, the IRS is unlikely to disallow a deduction solely because you’re missing a receipt for a $15 office supply run — especially if you have a credit card statement showing the charge.
-But the technical requirement exists, and in a formal audit, every missing receipt is a potential issue.
+In practice, for small routine purchases, the IRS is unlikely to disallow a deduction solely due to a missing receipt β€” especially if you have a credit card statement showing the charge.
+However, the technical requirement exists.

-Expenses Under IRC §162 (Not §274)
+Expenses Under IRC Β§162 (Not Β§274)

-You Still Need Documentation — Even Without a Receipt
+You Still Need Documentation β€” Even Without a Receipt

-This is the part most people miss.
-The $75 rule eliminates the need for a third-party receipt — the slip of paper from the vendor.
+This critical distinction is often missed: The $75 rule eliminates the need for a third-party receipt β€” the slip of paper from the vendor.
 It does not eliminate the need for documentation entirely.

 Even when the $75 exception applies, you must maintain a written record showing: